 The Gut Brain Axis and your Hara

-Recently in an inspirational talk on meditation, the teacher spoke of practicing a kind of virtual reality of imagining in our guts our true nature; I interchange Buddhist concepts and more Earth centered ones of divinity.
+Recently in an inspirational talk on meditation, the teacher spoke of practicing a kind of virtual reality of imagining in our guts our true nature; I interchange Buddhist concepts and more Earth-centered ones of divinity.
 You can use your own definition.
 You may simply imagine yourself as a whole healthy human.
-(Personally I have little interest in virtual reality though meditation centers like Spirit Rock are use it; look up via NY Times).
+(Personally, I have little interest in virtual reality though meditation centers like Spirit Rock are using it; look up via NY Times).

 For me and for the teacher I was listening to, our guts are a center of feeling.
 We all know the old saying, to have a “gut feeling” about something.
 Well in my practice I live by those intuitive gut feelings and trust, as James Hillman suggests, that the rational thought will align and I will not try to fly off the roof.

-After listening to this talk as the shower water poured over me I felt my “gut” which I know better by its Japanese name, hara and indeed I felt very good, whole and open- hearted.
+After listening to this talk as the shower water poured over me I felt my “gut” which I know better by its Japanese name, hara and indeed I felt very good, whole and open-hearted.
 The teacher also spoke of doing this for at least 30 days to strengthen our “core” belief in self as perfect just as we are.
-I also remembered literally strengthening my core muscles in pilates and as you may know pilates was and is used by dancers very effectively.
+I also remembered literally strengthening my core muscles in Pilates and as you may know, Pilates was and is used by dancers very effectively.
 Imagine yourself with the grace and balance of a dancer, moving through your days even when facing challenges.
-I found myself feeling delight and remembering one of my all time favorite books, now old but still very worthy, simply called Hara: The Vital Center of Man.
+I found myself feeling delighted and remembering one of my all-time favorite books, now old but still very worthy, simply called Hara: The Vital Center of Man.

 I will not go into this more except to say I highly recommend it.
 I find that living from the hara is especially good for men to begin to get it that thoughts and feelings are inter-woven and as Buddhists would say, co-arising.
-Men have been so trained to repress emotions and that I suggest is part of why “heart” disease was an early killer, with emotional wives surviving.
-(My own mentor, a world-famous teacher and scholar told me personally that women know much more clearly as they get the big picture via their feelings of relationship energetics).
+Men have been so trained to repress emotions and that I suggest this split is part of why “heart” disease was an early killer, with emotional expressive (often abused) wives surviving.
+(My own mentor, a world-famous teacher, and scholar told me personally that women know much more clearly as they get the big picture via their feelings of relationship energetics).

 Many men are now very adept at knowing their feelings and now many are learning to able to express quite well in relationships.
-Feeing vulnerable and open is no long filled with fear.
+Feeling vulnerable and open is no longer filled with fear.
+In fact they learn what was long called “women’s intuition.

-I want to move on to the Gut Brain Axis but I hope you get a sense of how wise cultures that encourage the gut as the “true brain” may be healthier than ours, in which we over run our gut instincts far too often to our detriment.
+I want to move on to the Gut-Brain Axis.
+I hope you get a sense of how wise cultures that encourage the gut as the “true brain” may be healthier than ours, in which we overrun our gut instincts far too often to our detriment.

 The Gut Brain Axis

-For this section I will be using the work of Chris Kresser, an MS and a Traditional Chinese Medicine integrative health practitioner in San Francisco for several reasons, but most for what I see in using his book, The Paleo Cure and reading his very informative blog posts.
-As you now have the link to his site and brain gut axis teaching, I suggest if you have brain or gut or other issues you read straight from him.
+For this section, I will be using the work of Chris Kresser, an MS and a Traditional Chinese Medicine integrative health practitioner in San Francisco for several reasons, but mostly for what I see in using his book, The Paleo Cure and reading his very informative blog posts.
+As you now have the link to his site and brain-gut axis teaching, I suggest if you have brain or gut or other issues you read straight from him.
+And I will also say that I differ greatly with millionare computer geek turned natural health guru, Kresse.
+Paleo is not for everyone.

 I just received this video on trauma and gut issues, like IBS.
 Perlmutter is very respected and these findings are very profound especially if, like me, you suffered in childhood.